There are many reasons why people want to start a blog –

-Over all my blog took me two whole weeks to set up because I had NO technical skills, I didn’t understand the terminology, it took me 2 days to set up the menu on my blog because I didn’t know what they were actually called and I didn’t have anyone to ask for help from (because blogging is fairly new and uncommon in New Zealand).
-But now that it’s all set up how I want, and I have learnt A LOT since starting, I have fallen in LOVE with it.
+Overall, my blog took me two whole weeks to set up because I had NO technical skills, I didn’t understand the terminology, and was completely lost.
+But now that it’s all set up how I want and I have expanded my knowledge, I have fallen in LOVE with it.
 I treat it like my baby or a part-time job and its one of the best decisions I have ever made!

 I am signed up to Facebook groups with thousands of people who help each other out with blogging and are there to answer any questions you may have – (feel free to comment below or write to me if you have any questions I could help you with).
 Blogging has opened me up to a whole new world and community of people and if you have been wanting to start a blog but didn’t know what it was all about or how to set it up, I hope my post has helped you to take the first step and I hope it can guide you along the way.